 The high-performance model in Dodge's full-size Charger sedan lineup, the Charger SRT8, is a blast from the past that also happens to include a dose of modern refinement.
-Muscle-car styling, a mighty 6.4-liter V8 and rear-wheel-drive all hearken back to the Motown metal glory days of the 1960s, while a high-tech adjustable suspension and upscale interior and make the Charger SRT8 feel like a modern luxury sedan.
+Muscle-car styling, a mighty 6.4-liter HEMI V8 and rear-wheel-drive all hearken back to the Motown glory days of the 1960s, while a high-tech adjustable suspension and upscale interior plant the Charger SRT8 firmly in the 21st century.

-Lurking in the engine bay is a 392 cubic-inch V8 that produces 470 horsepower and 470 lb-ft of torque.
-That's enough power to scoot the big sedan from zero-to-60 mph in the mid four-second range.
+Lurking in the engine bay of this digitally remastered muscle sedan is a 392 cubic-inch V8 that produces 470 horsepower and 470 lb-ft of torque.
+That's enough power to scoot the big four-door from zero-to-60 mph in the mid four-second range.
 The quarter-mile flashes by in under 13 seconds, and top speed is a claimed 175 mph.